SquarelovinDev/php-graph-sdk/README.md

-# We've update the php version to accept 8.0 and 7.3
+# We've updated the php version to accept 8.0 and 7.3

 # Facebook SDK for PHP (v5)